redFrik/udk16-Immersive_Technologies/udk170112/README.md

 * select 'Component / Physics / Rigidbody'
 * select 'Assets / Create / Material'
 * call it something (here 'sphmat')
-* edit the material in the inspector - set colour, metallic, smoothness etc
+* edit the material in the inspector - play with colour, metallic, smoothness etc
 * select the 'Sphere' in the inspector window
 * drag&drop the material onto the materials element 0 in the inspector window
 * your scene should now look like this...